 2. Jalgachi Fish Market

-3. Sushi at Jalgachi restaurant
+3. Fresh & Live Sushi at Jalgachi Seafood Restaurant

 Note: Busan prides itself on the “freshness” of its catch.
 Just make sure the contents or decor on your plate aren’t wiggling before you bite into them.

-4. Shopping at PIFF Square (Gujke Market)
+4. Shopping at Nampo-dong

 Tip: During PIFF week, the KTO runs free shuttles from Shinsegae Centum City Department (the largest department store in Busan, the home of Spa Land).

-A giant maze-like shopping and restaurant area reminiscent of Seoul’s Myeongdong shopping area or Daegu’s Banwaldong, making PIFF Square a fun spot, day or night.
+A giant maze-like shopping and restaurant area reminiscent of Seoul’s Myeongdong shopping area or Daegu’s Banwaldong, making BIFF Square a fun spot, day or night.
 Local food and product vendors sprinkle throughout the alleys and streets to add to the flavor.
 But if you go deeper into the maze, you’ll find clothing shops and restaurants.

-6. Hiking Taejong-Dae
+9. Hiking Taejong-Dae

-8. Haeundae Beach
+10. Haeundae Beach

 On a nice day, Haeundae Beach strikes a nice balance of casual beach chillaxing and people-watching.
 Young couples stroll the boardwalk fashioning trendy outfits from the Korean version of couples’ Vogue – heels, man-purses and sports coats- which make you think Boys Before Flowers (a popular K-drama).
 It’s very Seoul, but ala beach.
 All around, you see family beach picnics, frisbee playing and beach volleyball.
 Nearby is the Busan Aquarium for added recreation and a tourist information office for help.
 The few chic hotels which line the main boardwalk turn into the nightlife hotspots of the area.
 It’s not a very big area but it adds a small glitz to an otherwise dark and quiet town.